-For centuries the Middle East has been considered one of the most arid climates in the world.
+For centuries, the Middle East has been considered one of the most arid climates in the world.
 Out of 167 countries, 33 countries will face extremely high water stress by 2040 and 33% of those countries are located in the Middle East (Maddocks et al. 2015).
 Recent weather extremes have diminished the region’s already limited water resources (Kaniewski et al. 2011).
 In the Levant region, comprised of Syria, Lebanon, Jordan, Israel, and Iraq, an increasing population and diminishing water supply have created an unstable and competitive environment.
 As villages run out of water, their populations are moving to large urban areas (Voss et al. 2013).
 These urban areas become overpopulated and water stress is compounded.
 Corrupt government allocation of resources in these countries results in alarmingly poor water management (Kelley et al. 2014).
 This environment of distrust and desperation breeds hostility and is a significant contributor to civil unrest in the region.

 Central America endures issues similar to the Levant as several countries experience change in duration, intensity, and frequency of drought and precipitation events (Maurer et al. 2009).
 The “dry corridor” in Central America is dramatically impacted by these climate extremes and spans across Honduras, El Salvador, Guatemala, and Nicaragua (Watson 2015).
 During 2015, particularly strong El Niño Southern Oscillation (ENSO) events exacerbated the already delicate state of Central America’s climate (Becker 2015).
 Due to the drastic changes, farmers are losing the majority, if not all, of their crops or cattle each growing season (Marengo et al. 2014).
 In 2011, flooding from Tropical Depression 12E cost El Salvador $840 million in damages.
 This was equivalent to 4% of the country’s Gross Domestic Product, ruining an approximate 60% of El Salvador’s corn and bean production (Gourmelon 2015).
 Farming practices in both study regions are not efficient and governments are not encouraging smart irrigation practices to reduce water loss (Vidal 2015).
-The governments allow the rich to dig their own wells which tap into the aquifers (Vidal 2015).
+The governments allow wealthier residents to dig their own wells, which tap into aquifers (Vidal 2015).
 These wells are not regulated, leading to over pumping and water pollution (Vidal 2015).
-The lack of governmental assistance for farmers in addition to the overall poor water management has consequently contributed to a growing water crisis that is leading to malnutrition and hunger for the Central American population.
+The lack of government assistance for farmers, in addition to the overall poor water management, has consequently contributed to a growing water crisis that is leading to malnutrition and hunger for the Central American population.

 This research focuses on the Levant and Central American regions from June 1981 to December 2015.
-The project addresses NASA’s Applied Sciences Program national application areas of climate, water resources, and agriculture.
+The project addresses NASA’s Applied Science’s Program National Application Areas of Climate, Water Resources, and Agriculture.
 The vastly different climates of the two study regions allow for comparisons of vegetation and evapotranspiration for a foundational examination of environmental status and impact.
 The Levant and Central American water supplies are heavily impacted by conditions surrounding drought and dense precipitation.
-This project evaluates water resources and agriculture by examining the striking influence of water stress on resource management and agricultural production.
+This project evaluates water resources and agriculture by examining the influence of water stress on resource management and agricultural production.